Here's when the child tax credit payments start

 |$500 onetime check

-What do I need to know if I don't typically pay or file taxes?
+What should I know if I don't typically pay or file taxes?

 Payments will be automatic for those who filed their 2020 tax returns by the May 17 deadline (or those who claimed all their dependents on a 2019 tax return).
 But what if that's not you?
 Non-tax filer parents should use the new IRS tool, called the "Non-filer Sign-up tool" to get their money, even if you're not usually required to file.
-This will let the IRS know your income and how many dependents are in your household who count toward the child tax credit benefits.
-(Here's more information about the IRS portals, including for those who don't usually file taxes.)
+This will let the IRS know your income level and how many dependents are in your household who count toward the child tax credit benefits.

 You could also file a tax return to get the full monthly child tax credit payment you're owed.
 The IRS is offering information about free tax days in major cities to outreach to families who still need to file a 2020 return.